Ningjiayang/Ningjiayang.github.io/_posts/2024-09-05-update plan.md

   - [x] [Toothpick inoculation method for maize stem rot](https://ningjiayang.com/posts/Toothpick-inoculation-method/)
   - [x] [Using R to remove the outliers(Tukey’s IQR)](https://ningjiayang.com/posts/Using-R-to-remove-the-outlier/)
   - [ ] Batch Analysis and Visualization of Field Data Using R
   - [ ] Experience share：BSA Mut-Mapping Approach for the Identification of Recessive Gene-Associated Traits
+  - [ ] Considerations in the Breeding of High Saline-alkali soybean
   - [ ] Considerations in the Breeding of Dwarf Corn Varieties